Input Controls

 switch

-A Boolean toggle switch (an alternative to checkbox
+A Boolean toggle switch (an alternative to checkbox).
+Defaults to false if no defaultValue is provided.

-when the toggle is meant to reveal hidden controls via isShown.
+Use switch instead of checkbox when the toggle is meant to reveal hidden controls via isShown.
 For example, showing Advanced Settings.
+Using checkbox for this purpose is an anti-pattern.

 Example